happyuc-project/web3j/README.rst

 .. code-block:: java

-   webuj web3 = webujFactory.build(new HttpService());  // defaults to http://localhost:8545/
+   Webuj web3 = webujFactory.build(new HttpService());  // defaults to http://localhost:8545/
    ...

 IPC
 ---

-webuj also supports fast inter-process communication (IPC) via file sockets to clients running on the same host as webuj.
+Webuj also supports fast inter-process communication (IPC) via file sockets to clients running on the same host as Webuj.
 To connect simply use the relevant *IpcService* implementation instead of *HttpService* when you create your service:

 .. code-block:: java

    // OS X/Linux/Unix:
-   webuj web3 = webuj.build(new UnixIpcService("/path/to/socketfile"));
+   Webuj web3 = Webuj.build(new UnixIpcService("/path/to/socketfile"));
    ...

    // Windows
-   webuj web3 = webuj.build(new WindowsIpcService("/path/to/namedpipefile"));
+   Webuj web3 = Webuj.build(new WindowsIpcService("/path/to/namedpipefile"));
    ...

-**Note:** IPC is not currently available on webuj-android.
+**Note:** IPC is not currently available on Webuj-android.

 Working with smart contracts with Java smart contract wrappers
 --------------------------------------------------------------

-webuj can auto-generate smart contract wrapper code to deploy and interact with smart contracts without leaving the JVM.
+Webuj can auto-generate smart contract wrapper code to deploy and interact with smart contracts without leaving the JVM.

 To generate the wrapper code, compile your smart contract: